ZeyadHabash/grove-visualization/Others/extendedSummary.md

 Imagine concentric circles representing degrees of plausibility:

 - The innermost sphere contains worlds compatible with current beliefs
-- Moving outward corresponds to increasingly implausible worlds
+- Moving outward corresponds to increasingly implausible worlds.
 - When new information A arrives, we find the closest A-worlds to our current beliefs

 This can be interpreted as a similarity ordering where worlds closer to the center are more similar to what we currently believe is the case.